MikeWoodward/English-Football-Forecasting/Notes/data_sources.md

 ## Football-data

 Located here: https://www.football-data.co.uk.
-This site has gambling data.
+This site has gambling data and red card, yellow card, and foul data.
 It includes the fifth tier.

 ## Football web pages